[Updated November 2019]

 Have you ever had one of those nights where everything you play is great, and it’s like you’re not even trying?
 I have.
 Somehow things just flow out of you.
 It seems like you can do no wrong.
 Every time you play, it seems like all the emotions you carry are perfectly translated through your fingers like something else has taken over, and you’re just the vehicle for your spirit to control your ability.
 It’s quite an experience and is very hard to just re-create.

-To me, it seems like you have to put yourself in the right frame of mind before playing to attain this.
-This can also be very difficult because if you start thinking too much about it, then it probably won’t happen for you.
-I think it can happen by arriving at a peaceful place in your life where you are very comfortable with yourself playing the music you love for people.
+To me, it seems like you have to put yourself in the right frame of mind before you start playing to attain this and the more you play the easier it will be to get there.
+This skill can also be very difficult to master because if you start thinking too much about it, then it probably won’t happen for you.
+I think it can happen easier by arriving at a more peaceful place in your mind where you are very comfortable with yourself playing the music you love for people.
 If this can happen, then I think everything else will take care of itself.

-Think about baseball.
+Think about what baseball players experience.
 Do you think great home run hitters go up to the plate saying, “I hope I don’t strike out.”
 NO!
 They go up there saying, “I’m going to hit this one out of the park!
 Bring it pitcher!”
-I think when hitters get into slumps that they do start thinking about striking out, and getting out of the slump can be a very mental thing about building back up their confidence again.
+I think when hitters get into slumps, they do start thinking about striking out and getting out of the slump can be a very mental thing about building up their confidence again.

 After thinking about this for a while, it occurred to me that all three of these skills are needed.
 You can’t successfully play the blues without each one of them.

 If you have confidence and an emotional connection but no ability, then you won’t sound good.
 If you have ability and the emotional connection but no confidence, then you won’t sound good.
 If you have ability and confidence but no emotional connection, then you still won’t sound good.

 No matter how you stack them, you need all three in my opinion.

 So those are the three skills I believe are needed to play some great blues guitar.